rphillips-nz/sync-test/content/about.md

     weight: 2
 ---

 Serving your community for over a century, Justice Law is committed to helping people through a number of services.
 Our services range from conveyancing, mortgages to family law.
-Our clients range from large businesses to first home buyers.
+Our clients range from large businesses to first home buyers.a